Fury1/neovim/README.md

 ### Scratch Buffers & Center windows

-Center windows while gaining some scratch buffers/files for projects.
-I use the scratch buffers similarly to the Jetbrains feature.
-The scratch buffers are also saved to the project working directory automatically.
+Center windows while gaining some scratch buffers.
+I use the scratch buffers similarly to the Jetbrains scratch file feature.

 - [x] No Neck Pain